-35 Easy Ways to Relax: Beat Stress in as Little as Five Minutes
+35 Easy Ways to Relax: Beat Stress and Anxiety in as Little as Five Minutes

 Stress is part of life.

-But when stress becomes chronic, it can take a toll on your well-being.
+But when stress and anxiety become chronic, it can take a toll on your well-being.

 And while you can’t always control your circumstances, you can control how you respond to them.

-This is why it’s important to install effective stress relievers that can soothe your mind and your body.
+This is why it’s important to install effective stress and anxiety relievers that can soothe your mind and your body.

-This article contains 35 techniques to help relieve your stress and help you become a peaceful person.
+This article contains 35 techniques to help relieve your stress and anxiety, and help you become a peaceful person.

 Ready?
 Let’s get started, shall we?